core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

   called out explicitly only in positions where normally a delta would be found.

-* item: A schema node, an identity, a module, a submodule, or a feature defined using the YANG modeling language.
+* item: A schema node, an identity, a module, or a feature defined using the YANG modeling language.

 * list entry: the data associated with a single element of a list.